girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 ```
 ## Supplier

-* It accepts no argument but returns a value.
+* No argument is accepted but it returns a value.
 * It must return something.
 * It supports a single abstract method named get().